Theme

 Why it is included here

-Lifehubber includes Hindsight because it appears to be a strong public reference point in the more developed end of agent-memory tooling.
+Lifehubber includes Hindsight because it gives readers a strong public example from the more developed end of agent-memory tooling.

 Source links